Ștefan Pop: Career

 Pop in 2024 sang in January and December La bohème alongside Angela Gheorghiu, Zoltan Nagy at Royal Opera House, then in March at Trondheim Symphony Orchestra, in April at the Spring festival Tokyo conducted by conductor Pier Giorgio Morandi, in July at Soirees Lyriques de Sanxay, and in December in Bucharest National Opera.
-He sang in Madama Butterfly along side Sonya Yoncheva conducted by Domingo Hindoyan at the Berlin State Opera and along side Elena Buratto under the condoctor's baton Speranza Scappucci in the direction of Robert Wilson at Opera Bastille streamed by France Tv.
+He sang in Madama Butterfly alongside Sonya Yoncheva conducted by Domingo Hindoyan at the Berlin State Opera and alongside Elena Buratto under the condoctor's baton Speranza Scappucci in the direction of Robert Wilson at Opera Bastille streamed by France Tv.
 In March he sang in Tosca at Opera Nationala Iasi and Bucharest National Opera conducted by Daniel Jinga.
 Pop sang a concert at Suntory Hall, a concert "Arias and Canzonettas from Italian repertoire" at Transylvania Philarmonic conducted by Pier Giorgio Morandi, a closing concert of 2023/2024 season at Transylvania Philarmonic, a concert "Gala Puccini" with the Orquesta Filarmónica de Gran Canaria, a concert " Stars of Rumenian Opera Singers" at Teatro la Fenice and a concert at Biserica Evanghelica Bistrita.
-He sang Messa da requiem along side Maria Jose Siri, Varduhi Abrahamyan and Michele Pertusi at Dresden Philharmonic and at Opera Sofia along side Maria Angela Sicilia, Dmitry Ulyanov and Ekaterina Semenchuk both conducted by Daniel Oren.
-Pop sang the title role in Don Carlo at Semperoper Dresden along side Elena Guseva.
-Pop opened the seanon in the role of Gabriele Adorno in Simon Boccanegra at Teatro dell'Opera di Roma along side Luca Salsi, Elena Buratto, Michele Pertusi conducted by Michele Mariotti live streamd at Rai5, Radio3 classica and RayPlay.
+He sang Messa da requiem alongside Maria Jose Siri, Varduhi Abrahamyan and Michele Pertusi at Dresden Philharmonic and at Opera Sofia alongside Maria Angela Sicilia, Dmitry Ulyanov and Ekaterina Semenchuk both conducted by Daniel Oren.
+Pop sang the title role in Don Carlo at Semperoper Dresden alongside Elena Guseva.
+Pop opened the seanon in the role of Gabriele Adorno in Simon Boccanegra at Teatro dell'Opera di Roma alongside Luca Salsi, Elena Buratto, Michele Pertusi conducted by Michele Mariotti live streamd at Rai5, Radio3 classica and RayPlay.

 In 2025 Pop made his debut at Finnish National Opera in Don Carlos.
-In April he sang in Madama Butterfly at Bavarian State Opera along side Elena Guseva conducted by Emmanuel Villaume and Norma at the Berlin State Opera.
-He returned at Royal Opera House in Faust along side Carolina Lopez Moreno, Adam Palka and Boris Pinkhasovich conducted by Maurizio Benini.
-Pop sang Faust at Bucharest National Opera along side Erwin Schrott and Anita Hartig.
+In April he sang in Madama Butterfly at Bavarian State Opera alongside Elena Guseva conducted by Emmanuel Villaume and Norma at the Berlin State Opera.
+He returned at Royal Opera House in Faust alongside Carolina Lopez Moreno, Adam Palka and Boris Pinkhasovich conducted by Maurizio Benini.
+Pop sang Faust at Bucharest National Opera alongside Erwin Schrott and Anita Hartig.